List of Kimba the White Lion characters: Characters

-An old lion and Lyre's uncle, he lives in the mountains with a small pride of his own.
+An old lion and Raiya's uncle, he lives in the mountains with a small pride of his own.
 He misjudges Leo, for the cub's father Panja was his rival.
 He went insane, causing havoc in a city, and even getting himself drunk in the process, especially when he gorged himself on barrels of wine and walked out with the hiccups.
 Because of his age, his mane is almost pale blonde.